top of page

 Status: Obsolete

 B.C Rich: From 1993-1995 B.C Rich's Korean-made "Gold 50 Series" guitars came with the KKT-2.
-This was continued in 1996 on the reintroduced "N.J Series" made in Korea.
+This tremolo was carried over in 1996 on the reintroduced "N.J Series" made in Korea.
 In B.C Rich catalogs it is referred to as a "Single Locking Tremolo."
 I believe these guitars were made by World Musical Instrument Co.

 KKT-3 / Bendmaster FR